 The Crown, Sceptre and Sword now have pride of place in Edinburgh Castle.

-In it’s day the Castle has been host to many notable guests including Charles II, Mary Queen of Scots and of course William Wallace.
-It was abandoned in 1715 when the last Earl Marischal was convicted of treason and executed for his part in the Jacobite Rising.
+In its day the Castle has been host to many notable guests including Charles II, Mary Queen of Scots and of course William Wallace.
+It was left abandoned in 1715 when the last Earl Marischal was convicted of treason and executed for his part in the Jacobite Rising.
 His estates were seized by the government, including Dunnottar Castle.

 The buildings were neglected until the 1st Viscountess Cowdray repaired the Castle in 1925.
 Eleven different buildings comprise Dunnottar, and most dominant is the L-plan Tower House, or Keep.
 Other buildings include lodgings, barracks and stables.